What Weather Can Outdoor Security Cameras Handle?

 Regardless of the resolution, try to pick a camera with a wide viewing angle. and ensure it can capture clear night vision video.
 Most cameras use infrared LEDs to provide black-and-white nighttime video.
 However, there are a few out there that use white light to deliver colour night video.
 Search for a camera with a night vision that has a range of at least 30 feet.

 Do You Need Motion and Sound Detection?

 Almost all outdoor security cameras have a motion sensor that will trigger the camera to capture video when it detects motion.
-The sensor also starts a push alert on your smartphone while the activity is performed.
 And some will also generate an e-mail alert.
 For additional security, look for a camera with sound detection.
 It will allow you to recognize if any individual is out there even if the person is out of range of the camera lens and the motion sensor.

 If it has a microphone for sound detection, probabilities are it has a speaker as well.
 And offers two-way audio communication that permits you to talk with whoever is outside.
 This comes in handy when dealing with disturbing solicitors and can be used to scare off intruders and other illegal activities.